 Ablative lasers deliver an intense wavelength of light to the skin, removing thin outer layers of the skin (epidermis).
 In addition, collagen production is stimulated in the underlying layer (the dermis).
 Patients are typically numbed with local anesthetic and the ablation is done as an outpatient procedure.
 CO2 and erbium are the ablative lasers most often used for acne scar treatment.

 Fractional Laser Treatment

 Fractional laser treatment is less invasive than ablative laser treatment, as it targets only a fraction of the skin at a time.
-Fractional lasers penetrate the top skin layers, where its light energy stimulates collagen production and resurfaces the top layer of the epidermis.
+Fractional lasers penetrate the top skin layers, where their light energy stimulates collagen production and resurfaces the top layer of the epidermis.
 Treatments typically last around 30 minutes and you'll likely need four to five separate treatments.
 Results are increasingly visible over a period of three to four months.

 The two laser treatment options above are great for acne scar removal, but aren't generally recommended as acne treatment.
 If you're still experiencing active acne breakouts and wondering how to get rid of acne with laser treatments, check out photodynamic therapy.
-It combats active moderate to severe acne while also diminishing older acne scars by using light energy to activate a powerful acne-fighting solution.
-Patients may require 2 or 3 treatments over several weeks and should expect some redness, peeling, and sun sensitivity.
-This treatment will cost between $2000 to $3500 per series.
+It combats active moderate-to-severe acne while also diminishing older acne scars by using light energy to activate a powerful acne-fighting solution.
+Patients may require two or three treatments over several weeks and should expect some redness, peeling and sun sensitivity.

 Please note: The Knot and the materials and information it contains are not intended to, and do not constitute, medical advice and should not be used as such.
 You should always consult with a medical professional about your specific circumstances.